snirkap/prometheus/README.md

 # monitor project
 This project aims to provide a comprehensive monitoring solution using Prometheus and Grafana.
-It includes the integration of Redis with a Grafana plugin and there is also a several dashbord for redis and connects to Prometheus RabbitMQ through ServiceMonitor.
+It includes the integration of Redis with a Grafana plugin, there is also a  connection to Prometheus RabbitMQ through ServiceMonitor with Prometheus operator.
 Additionally, a dashboard for RabbitMQ has been created using a custom ConfigMap. and you have a dashbord for your node that called "Node Exporter / Nodes".
 ## Setup:
 1. minikube start --driver=docker